yggdrasil-network/yggdrasil-go/doc/Whitepaper.md

 ## Name-independent routing

-A [Kademlia](https://en.wikipedia.org/wiki/Kademlia)-like Distributed Hash Table (DHT) is used as a distributed database that maps NodeIDs onto coordinates in the spanning tree metric space.
+A [Chord](https://en.wikipedia.org/wiki/Chord_(peer-to-peer))-like Distributed Hash Table (DHT) is used as a distributed database that maps NodeIDs onto coordinates in the spanning tree metric space.
-The DHT is Kademlia-like in that it uses the `xor` metric and structures the hash table into k-buckets (with 2 nodes per bucket in the normal case, plus some additional slots for keyspace neighbors and one-hop neighbors at the router level).
+The DHT is Chord-like in that it uses a successor/predecessor structure to do lookups in `O(n)` time with `O(1)` entries, then augments this with some additional information, adding roughly `O(logn)` additional entries, to reduce the lookup time to something around `O(logn)`.
-It differs from kademlia in that there are no values in the key:value store -- it only stores information about DHT peers.
+In the long term, the idea is to favor spending our bandwidth making sure the minimum `O(1)` part is right, to prioritize correctness, and then try to conserve bandwidth (and power) by being a bit lazy about checking the remaining `O(logn)` portion when it's not in use.

-The main complication is that, when the DHT is bootstrapped off of a node's one-hop neighbors, with no special measures taken about which nodes are included in each bucket, then the network may diverge (settle into a stable bad state, where at least some lookups will always fail).
+To be specific, the DHT stores the immediate successor of a node, plus the next node it manages to find which is strictly closer (by the tree hop-count metric) than all previous nodes.
-The current strategy is to place additional preferences on which nodes are kept in each bucket -- in particular, we try to keep the closest nodes in xor space in each bucket.
+The same process is repeated for predecessor nodes, and lookups walk the network in the predecessor direction, with each key being owned by its successor (to make sure defaulting to 0 for unknown bits of a `NodeID` doesn't cause us to overshoot the target during a lookup).
-This seems to mitigate the issue in some quick tests, but it's a topic that could use additional study.
+In addition, all of a node's one-hop neighbors are included in the DHT, since we get this information "for free", and we must include it in our DHT to ensure that the network doesn't diverge to a broken state (though I suspect that only adding parents or parent-child relationships may be sufficient -- worth trying to prove or disprove, if somebody's bored).

-Other than these differences, the DHT is more-or-less what you might expect from a kad implementation.
+The DHT differs from Chord in that there are no values in the key:value store -- it only stores information about DHT peers -- and that it uses a [Kademlia](https://en.wikipedia.org/wiki/Kademlia)-inspired iterative-parallel lookup process.

 To summarize the entire routing procedure, when given only a node's IP address, the goal is to find a route to the destination.
 That happens through 3 steps: